Sammaye/mongoyii-php7/readme.md

 )
 ```

-This is due to how MongoDB no longer uses true cursors and make eager loaded streams.
+This is due to how MongoDB no longer uses eager loaded streams.
-As such the entire query must be defined BEFORE making it server side now.
+As such the entire query must be defined BEFORE forming the PHP "cursor" object now.

 A good place to understand how to query using the new driver is
 to look at the Github documentation for the [MongoDB PHPLib](http://mongodb.github.io/mongo-php-library/classes/collection/).

 ### Scopes

-Due to the change in the `EMongoCriteria` you may need to rewrite scope for them to work.
+Due to the change in the `EMongoCriteria` you may need to rewrite model scopes for them to work.
 A good example would be:

 ```php
 [